 For the next section, the race route differs from the route of the bridleway that is shown on this map.

 On this map, the bridleway crosses diagonally across a field before it hits a Roman Road shown as 374/3 on the map.
-That's where the walkers are walking in this photo:
+The walkers are walking diagonally across the field in this photo:

 However, instead the race route goes alongside the side of the field next to the hedge which is shown on the above map in grey.
 It's to the West of the bridleway shown on the map.